 How to avoid having your child go into the temporary care of CPS

-If CPS were to take possession of your child and exert temporary conservatorship rights and duties over him or her, it would be based on either a court order that has granted CPS this right or emergency circumstances that justified CPS intervening.
-To avoid this situation, you should cooperate as fully as you are able with the investigation.
-The fact is that CPS will need to determine that the risk of harm to your child is low if he or she were to remain living with you.
-If there is doubt about this or concerns are not dealt with by you directly, then CPS may be justified in removing your child.
+If CPS were to take possession of your child and exert temporary conservatorship rights and duties over them, it would be based on either a court order that has granted CPS this right or emergency circumstances that justified CPS intervening.
+To avoid this situation, you should cooperate as fully as possible with the investigation.
+The fact is that CPS will need to determine that the risk of harm to your child is low if they were to remain living with you.
+If there is doubt about this or concerns are not dealt with by you directly, CPS may be justified in removing your child.

 CPS will conduct a series of interviews to substantiate or rule out allegations of abuse or neglect of your child.
 You, your spouse, family members, and anyone who lives in your household will likely be interviewed.
 Medical requests will be requested, and you will be asked to sign a release that allows CPS to access this sensitive information.
-A case can be closed with little to no time spent on it if there is no substance to the abuse or neglect allegation.
-In the alternative, CPS can close an investigation but still require that you check in periodically with a CPS caseworker.
-In extreme situations, your child can be removed from your home, as we just discussed.
+A case can be closed with little to no time if there is no substance to the abuse or neglect allegation.
+In the alternative, CPS can complete an investigation but still require that you check in periodically with a CPS caseworker.
+As we just discussed, your child can be removed from your home in extreme situations.

 The legal process of CPS removing your child from your home